-The Swedish National Heritage Board is organized in six departments including an office that supports the Executive and is responsible for matters relating to the overall focus of the Agency.
+The Swedish National Heritage Board is organised in six departments including an office that supports the Executive and is responsible for matters relating to the overall focus of the Agency.

 Works with overall strategic and long-term issues such as management strategies, coordinates our international assignments and supports the Executive.

 The Department for Cultural Environment

 Works with aspects of heritage legislation by means of decisions and recommendations, and promotes the cultural heritage as a resource in other areas of society.